GryffDavid/GunsAndEmbers/README.md

 	- Holding Shift is supposed to let the player "stamp" traps on the terrain without having to click the UI button again.
 	- There is a bug that prevents the player from placing a trap near another trap even if there is still space.
 - The shield on the tower actually works very well and I'm happy with the damage absorption and shield regeneration mechanics.
 Although the visuals are missing in the video, the invader projectiles can be seen stopping in mid-air and the shield bar on the UI being knocked down.
+- Also the crepuscular lighting effect that gets eclipsed by the dropship as it flies away.
+Not a mechanic, but I think it's cool.

 [Just Gameplay (YouTube)](https://youtu.be/00MV9-NqXG8?t=27)